scarabee-dev/scarabee/docs/source/install/index.rst

   called ``frendy``, without any extension !
 Therefore, you should be sure to rename the executable after it has been compiled.

-In the data repository, you will find the example script to generate a library from ENDF/B-VIII.0 files.
+In the `data` folder of the source repository repository, you will find the example script to generate a library from ENDF/B-VIII.0 files.
 You should use this script as a base, and modify it to your needs.
 If you are going to make an ENDF/B-VIII.0 library, you should only need to modify the first few lines in the block at the top of the file (i.e. the location of the ENDF files, desired temperatures, desired group structure, etc.).
-After this is complete, you can run the python script from within that directory, and it should begin to process your data library.
+After this is complete, you can run the python script from within the `data` directory, and it should begin to process your data library.

 ..
 Warning::